Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 Oktober 2025 21.24.13 UTC
+- WIB: Minggu, 12 Oktober 2025 22.23.32 UTC
-- WITA: Minggu, 12 Oktober 2025 22.24.13 UTC
+- WITA: Minggu, 12 Oktober 2025 23.23.32 UTC
-- WIT: Minggu, 12 Oktober 2025 23.24.13 UTC
+- WIT: Senin, 13 Oktober 2025 00.23.32 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: nature
+Kategori: technology